-5.17 It is possible that increased traffic levels arising from future population growth could result in changes in air quality.
+5.18 It is possible that increased traffic levels arising from future population growth could result in changes in air quality.
 Aerial pollutants can impact on sensitive vegetation, potentially resulting in the loss of some plant species.
+In the absence of mitigation it is concluded that the Core Strategy could have a significant effect on European sites as a result of changes in air quality.